fkyprianou/deved-platform/content/blog/en/low-code-leverage-ai-studio-airtable.md

 Last year Vonage launched [AI Studio](https://studio.docs.ai.vonage.com/), a NoCode/LowCode platform that allows anyone to build Conversational AI agents, fast!
 Typical use cases for Conversational AI are chatbots for customer support or marketing.
 But chatbots can improve the user experience for so many more applications!

 In this tutorial, I’ll show you how to build an AI Studio WhatsApp agent for this taxi service which uses Airtable as a backend database to store and access information.
-We’ll also use Postman to show how to trigger a real-time message, pulling our user information from Airtable and sending it to AI Studio.

 Yalla, let’s go!